CATEGORY*: IARC known carcinogen, NTP known carcinogen

 FOUND IN: Cosmetics, also used to sterilize surgical instruments

 THE GIST: The National Toxicology Program classifies ethylene oxide, which is used to sterilize surgical instruments, as a known human carcinogen.
-It is also found in fragrances and is commonly used to manufacture popular brands of shampoo.
+It is also commonly used to manufacture popular brands of shampoo.
 Women who work in commercial sterilization facilities have an increased risk of getting breast cancer, and animal studies also indicate a link between the chemical and breast cancer.

 State of the Evidence on Ethylene Oxide

 A fumigant currently in use to sterilize surgical instruments, ethylene oxide was used in some cosmetics products in the past (ASTDR, 1999; IARC, 2008).
 Ethylene oxide is classified as a known human carcinogen (NTP, 2005b, IARC 2008) and one of 221 chemicals identified by researchers at the Silent Spring Institute as being associated with mammary tumors in animals (Rudel, 2007).

 Scientists from the National Institute for Occupational Safety and Health (NIOSH) studied breast cancer incidence in 7,576 women exposed to ethylene oxide while working in commercial sterilization facilities.
 They found an increased incidence of breast cancer among these women in direct proportion to their cumulative exposure to ethylene oxide (Steenland, 2003).
 Although there are contradictory data in the recent literature, several other reports support the finding that exposure to ethylene oxide is associated with increased risk for breast cancer in women (Adam, 2005, Mikoczy, 2011).